 During the development of the unified study assumptions and study plan in Phase 1, as well as the transmission plan in Phase 2, the CAISO considers transmission and non-transmission alternatives as mitigation solutions for identified grid needs.
 Thus, the prior sections of this BPM have referred to mitigation “solutions” which can include regional transmission facilities as that phrase is defined in tariff Appendix A. Phase 3, however, focuses on regional transmission facilities that meet the tariff criteria for competitive solicitation, which is a smaller set of possible mitigation solutions.
 Thus, in the BPM sections that describe the competitive solicitation process and matters related to the process, the transmission mitigation solutions under consideration will be referred to as “regional transmission facilities.

+Interregional Transmission Coordination Website

 Participating Generator means “A Generator or other seller of Energy or Ancillary Services through a Scheduling Coordinator over the CAISO Controlled Grid (1) from a Generating Unit with a rated capacity of 1 MW or greater, (2) from a Generating Unit with a rated capacity of from 500 kW up to 1 MW for which the Generator elects to be a Participating Generator, or (3) from a Generating Unit providing Ancillary Services or submitting Energy Bids through an aggregation arrangement approved by the CAISO, which has undertaken to be bound by the terms of the CAISO Tariff, in the case of a Generator through a Participating Generator Agreement, Net Scheduled PGA, or Pseudo-Tie Participating Generator Agreement”, as defined in the CAISO Tariff.